Deegoh/darkly/MIME type spoofing (upload)/Ressources/readme.md

 # Resolve

-open your terminal on do a request\
+open your terminal on do a request<br>
-create a script file\
+create a script file

 ```
 touch script.sh